Kateryna Volodko: 2015: Back in the game

-Bondarenko began season by playing qualifying at the Australian Open but lost in the second round to 22nd seed Laura Siegemund, 4–6, 2–6.
+Bondarenko began season by playing qualifying at the Australian Open but lost in the second round to 22nd seed Laura Siegemund, in straight sets.

-After the Australian Open, Bondarenko played qualifying at the Diamond Games.
-She qualified for her first Premier-level tournament since coming back to the WTA Tour by defeating Dinah Pfizenmaier in the final round of qualifying, 6–1, 6–1.
-In the first round, she lost to sixth seed Dominika Cibulková, 1–6, 2–6.
-At the Abierto Mexicano Telcel, she lost in the second round of qualifying to sixth seed Richèl Hogenkamp, 3–6, 3–6.
-She then played qualifying at the Monterrey Open where she lost in the final round of qualifying to fourth seed Tímea Babos.
+Next, she played at the Diamond Games where she qualified for her first Premier-level tournament since coming back to the WTA Tour by defeating Dinah Pfizenmaier in the final round of qualifying.
+In the main draw, she lost to sixth seed Dominika Cibulková.
+At the Abierto Mexicano, she lost in the second round of qualifying to sixth seed Richèl Hogenkamp.
+She then played at the Monterrey Open where she lost in the final round of qualifying to fourth seed Tímea Babos.

 Bondarenko began clay-court season at the Charleston Open.
-Seeded 15th in qualifying, she qualified by defeating Beatriz Haddad Maia in the final round, 6–3, 7–6.
-In the main draw, she had her first WTA Tour win since she returned from retirement by beating Alison Riske, 6–4, 4–6, 6–1.
-In the second round, Bondarenko lost to seventh seed and eventual finalist, Madison Keys, 2–6, 1–6.
-Bondarenko qualified for the Porsche Grand Prix by beating Alexa Glatch in the final round of qualifying, 0–6, 6–4, 6–4.
-In the first round, she lost to Lucie Šafářová, 6–7, 4–6.
-At the Prague Open, she lost in the second round of qualifying to sixth seed Danka Kovinić, 3–6, 4–6.
+Seeded 15th in qualifying, she qualified by defeating Beatriz Haddad Maia in the final round.
+In the main draw, she had her first WTA Tour win since she returned from retirement by beating Alison Riske in three sets.
+In the second round, Bondarenko lost to seventh seed and eventual finalist, Madison Keys.
+Bondarenko qualified for the Porsche Tennis Grand Prix by beating Alexa Glatch in the final round of qualifying, before she lost in the first round to Lucie Šafářová.
+At the Prague Open, she lost in the second round of qualifying to sixth seed Danka Kovinić, in straight sets.
 However, in doubles, Bondarenko partnered up with Eva Hrdinová.
 They reached the final, losing to Belinda Bencic and Kateřina Siniaková.
 At the Madrid Open, Bondarenko lost in the first round of qualifying to 14th seed Marina Erakovic.
 In the qualifying for the French Open, she lost in the final round to Alexa Glatch, in three sets.

-She began grass-court season by playing qualifying at the first edition of the Nottingham Open.
-She lost in the first round of qualifying to compatriot Olga Savchuk, 1–6, 2–6.
+She began grass-court season by playing qualifying at the first edition of the Nottingham Open where she lost in the first round to compatriot Olga Savchuk.
 At the Birmingham Classic, Bondarenko qualified by beating 13th seed Yanina Wickmayer in the final round.
-In the first round of the main draw, she was defeated by Zarina Diyas, 7–6, 7–6.
-Seeded tenth for qualifying at Wimbledon, Bondarenko was defeated in the second round of qualifying by Elise Mertens, 6–4, 7–6.
+In the first round of the main draw, she was defeated by Zarina Diyas in two tiebreaks.
+Seeded tenth for qualifying at Wimbledon, Bondarenko was defeated in the second round by Elise Mertens.